alinaaaHLT/ssi-bot/README.md

 This is the framework for an AI/Machine Learning Reddit Chatbot.

-The bot works by reading Reddit comments and then using OpenAI's GPT-2 model to generate a new comment.
+The bot works by reading Reddit comments and then calling a text generation model (such as GPT-2) to generate a new comment.
 The AI model is smart enough to generate a new comment on the topic.

-The model also uses a small Bert model (courtesy of the Detoxify package) to classify toxic and offensive content.
+The model also uses a BERT model to identify and block toxic or offensive content.

-This framework also contains scripts and tools for fine-tuning the GPT-2 model.
+This framework also contains scripts and tools for fine-tuning a GPT-2 model.
 Fine-tuning will give your chatbot a personality and make it generate text in particular themes.

 An overview of AI/Machine Learning Text Generation can be found here: https://huggingface.co/tasks/text-generation

 #### Bannable/offensive content
-Bots using this framework have been banned by reddit.
-Bot owner's main account and any other accounts using the same IP address.
+Bots using this framework have been banned by reddit, affecting some bot owners' main account and other accounts using the same IP address.
 If you create a toxic bot that creates offensive content it's highly likely to get banned by Reddit.
 There is nothing Subreddit moderators can do about that.

 Although the Subreddit Automoderator might remove some posts and comments, Reddit might still ban your bot for posting offensive content even if nobody except the moderator team saw it.
 The subreddit moderators have no control over this ban.

 It's very important to use the negative_keywords feature in the config to prevent bad text being posted to Reddit in the first place.

 The best way to avoid getting your bot banned is to train it with safe material in the first place.
 Some tips for cleaning the data are: